ndore444/DataStructures/DoreNHW5/DoreNHW5/Readme.md

 Name:  main.cpp
    Main program.
-This is the driver program that calls sub-functions to read data from an input file, use the data to create two matrices, and compute and display their sum and product.
+This is the driver program that calls sub-functions to read data from two input files, one containing the contents to be created into a dictionary and one to be used to parse in search words.
+The dictionary is then sorted and displayed, as well as searched with results displayed.
+Finally the dictionary list is stored in an output file.

-Name:  matrix.h
+Name:  DictEntry.h
-   Contains the definition for the class matrix.
+   Contains the definition for the class DictEntry, as well as the member function declarations and definitions.
+Contains a wordType word and an unused definition variable.

-Name: matrix.cpp
-   Defines and implements the matrix class for implementing a matrix.
-   This class provides routines to construct and get the matrix, as well as overloaded operators to add and multpliply two matrices.

-Name: matrix_functions.h
+Name: dictionary.h
-   Contains the prototypes for the matrix program support functions.
+   Contains the definition for the dictionary class.

-Name: matrix_functions.cpp
+Name: dictionary.cpp
-   Includes functions to display a greeting, populate two arrays from a data file, and display the sum and product of two matrices.
+   includes functions to create a dictionary list of type DictEntry.
+This List can be sorted, and searched in multiple ways.
+The list may also be stored in an output file of specified name.

 *******************************************************
 *  Circumstances of programs